liuprestin/relurpify/README.md

 # Relurpify

  Relurpify is an extensible Go framework that orchestrates planning agents, reasoning graphs, and IDE-facing tools to accelerate code modifications.
   It exposes an HTTP API, an editor-friendly LSP wrapper, and a CLI so you can embed the same automation stack in multiple environments.

+Experimental project for learning purposes and for local agenic automation ; whose sole goal is to one day re-write itself.

 ---